-1.4.
+1.5.
 Acknowledgements.
 We thank Erez Lapid for pointing out to us the application to non-vanishing of spherical Bessel functions.
+We also thank Vladimir Hinich, Omer Offen and Eitan Sayag for useful discussions.

-D.G. was partially supported by ISF grant 756/12 and a Minerva foundation grant.
-A.A. was partially supported by NSF grant DMS-1100943;
+D.G. was partially supported by ISF grant 756/12, ERC grant 291612, and a Minerva foundation grant.
+A.A. was partially supported by NSF grant DMS-1100943 and ISF grant 687/13;